 Favorite Line: “I’d be lying / If I said I wasn’t terrified / That one day you might say goodbye, no / But you make me want to try it / ‘Cause what if we’re the right fit / There’s something in your eyes / That makes me feel like I’m / Ready to love again”

 This track is also so full of color and happiness.
-Lindsay ends the album on a note of full acceptance and walking towards something new with hope and the knowledge of everything you just learned is beautiful.
+The album ends on a note of full acceptance and walking towards something new.
+Something with hope and the knowledge of everything you just learned and that is beautiful.